 Feedback widgets work best when they are easily discoverable and accessible.
 When placed in a consistent and accessible location, they encourage more users to share their thoughts.

-Then, you can direct new users to the widget using a simple tooltip to ensure they don’t miss it.
+Then, you can direct users to the widget using a simple tooltip to ensure they don’t miss it.

-Collect user feedback periodically
+Collect user feedback periodically to track changes in user sentiment

 As users become accustomed to your product and you implement certain changes, their opinions on the product may change.
 It’s important, therefore, that you collect feedback periodically to track these changes.